Human Design and Intentional Parenting

 Energy as the Starting Point

-In Human Design, the most immediately useful entry point for parents is Type — the four aura configurations that describe the fundamental nature of a child's energy and how it moves through the world.
+In Human Design, the most immediately useful entry point for parents is Type, the four aura configurations that describe the fundamental nature of a child's energy and how it moves through the world.

-Generator children, including Manifesting Generators, carry a consistent sacral energy that needs genuine engagement to move through and genuine rest to replenish.
-Their days work best when shaped around what their body says yes to, and the frustration that surfaces when that is not possible is worth reading as information rather than managing as behaviour.
+Generator children, including Manifesting Generators, carry a consistent sacral energy that needs real engagement to move through and real rest to replenish.
+Their days work best when shaped around what their body says yes to, and the frustration that surfaces when that isn't possible is worth reading as information rather than managing as behavior.

 Rhythm as a Practical Frame